ArtemPuzikov/Sweater/README.md

 # Sweater
 SpringBootLessons
-This Web-app clonning tweater for practise Spring and Spring Boot
+This Web-app clonning twitter for practise Spring and Spring Boot